d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Class Prediction Layer

-Set the number of object classes to $q$.
-In this case, the number of anchor box classes is $q+1$, with 0 indicating an anchor box that only contains background.
-For a certain scale, set the height and width of the feature map to
-$h$ and $w$, respectively.
-If we use each element as the center to generate $a$ anchor boxes, we need to classify a total of $hwa$ anchor boxes.
-If we use a fully connected layer (FCN) for the output, this will likely result in an excessive number of model parameters.
-Recall how we used convolutional layer channels to output class predictions in :numref:`sec_nin`.
-SSD uses the same method to reduce the model complexity.

-Specifically, the class prediction layer uses a convolutional layer that maintains the input height and width.
-Thus, the output and input have a one-to-one correspondence to the spatial coordinates along the width and height of the feature map.
-Assuming that the output and input have the same spatial coordinates $(x, y)$, the channel for the coordinates $(x, y)$ on the output feature map contains the class predictions for all anchor boxes generated using the input feature map coordinates $(x, y)$ as the center.
-Therefore, there are $a(q+1)$ output channels, with the output channels indexed as $i(q+1) + j$ ($0 \leq j \leq q$) representing the predictions of the class index $j$ for the anchor box index $i$.
+Let the number of object classes be $q$.
+Then anchor boxes have $q+1$ classes, where class 0 is background.
+At some scale,
+suppose that the height and width of feature maps are $h$ and $w$, respectively.
+When $a$ anchor boxes
+are generated with
+each spatial position of these feature maps as their center, a total of $hwa$ anchor boxes need to be classified.
+This often makes classification with fully-connected layers infeasible due to likely heavy parameterization costs.
+Recall how we used channels of convolutional layers to predict classes in :numref:`sec_nin`.
+Single-shot multibox detection uses the same technique to reduce model complexity.

+Specifically,
+the class prediction layer uses a convolutional layer without altering width or height of feature maps.
+In this way,
+there can be a one-to-one correspondence between outputs and inputs at the same spatial dimensions (width and height) of feature maps.
+More concretely,
+channels of the output feature maps at any spatial position ($x$, $y$) represent class predictions for all the anchor boxes centered on
+($x$, $y$) of the input feature maps.
+To produce valid predictions,
+there must be $a(q+1)$ output channels, where for the same spatial position the output channel with index $i(q+1) + j$ represents the prediction of the class $j$ ($0 \leq j \leq q$) for the anchor box $i$ ($0 \leq i < a$).

-Now, we will define a class prediction layer of this type.
-After we specify the parameters $a$ and $q$, it uses a $3\times3$ convolutional layer with a padding of 1.
-The heights and widths of the input and output of this convolutional layer remain unchanged.
+Below we define such a class prediction layer, specifying $a$ and $q$ via arguments `num_anchors` and `num_classes`, respectively.
+This layer uses a $3\times3$ convolutional layer with a padding of 1.
+The width and height of the input and output of this convolutional layer remain unchanged.

 ```{.python .input}